1906 Wellington mayoral election

-The 1906 Wellington City mayoral election was part of the New Zealand local elections held that same year.
+The 1906 Wellington mayoral election was part of the New Zealand local elections held that same year.
 In 1906, elections were held for the Mayor of Wellington plus other local government positions.
 The polling was conducted using the standard first-past-the-post electoral method.

 Background

 Thomas William Hislop, the incumbent Mayor, sought re-election and retained office unopposed with no other candidates emerging.
 The mayoral contest coincided with a vacancy on the Wellington City Council following the resignation of councillor Arthur Gibbs triggering a by-election.
 Nine candidates contested the seat which was ultimately won by ex-councillor John Smith Jr. who had unsuccessfully stood for mayor against Hislop the previous year.